 Frothy Foul Play

-Part of the Killer Coffee Cozy Mystery Series
+Book 9 in the Killer Coffee Cozy Mystery Series

 Welcome to the Bean Hive Coffeehouse where the coffee is as hot as the gossip!